 Bottom line: For a low price, this set offers nonstick performance and convenient see-through lids, but the pots and pans aren’t designed to last a lifetime.

 13. BulbHead Red Copper Nonstick Copper-Infused Ceramic 10-Piece Cookware Set

 Featuring nonstick performance and a colorful look, this BulbHead cookware set is a modern alternative to traditional Teflon.
 Aluminum Red Copper cookware has a nonstick coating of copper-infused ceramic that’s durable, scratch-resistant, and nontoxic.
 Occasional seasoning, keeps the nonstick surface performing optimally, so you can reduce the amount of oil or grease in your cooking.

 This unique cookware is easy to clean; just wipe down the surface with a soft cloth.
 You can also use the dishwasher if you prefer.
 These pots and pans are oven-safe up to a temperature of 500 degrees, but they’re not suitable for induction cooktops.
 The nonstick surface doesn’t contain any harmful chemicals that can degrade at high heats.
 With proper care and seasoning, you can plan on using this cookware for years.

 Offering 10 pieces for an extremely affordable price, this set includes two skillets (8-inch and 10-inch).
 You also get two lidded saucepans and a large 6-quart stockpot with a lid.
 The aluminum steamer basket fits inside the stockpot.

-This nonstick cookware set is pretty and affordable, but durability seems inconsistent; many user reviews complain of food sticking, discoloration, and scratches.
+Bottom line: This nonstick cookware set is pretty and affordable, but durability seems inconsistent; many user reviews complain of food sticking, discoloration, and scratches.